Powder Core Shapes

 Kool Mµ® Shapes

-Ideal for high current inductors, Kool Mu geometries (E cores, U cores and Blocks) offer all the advantages of Kool Mu material: low loss, excellent performance over temperature, near zero magnetostriction, and soft saturation.
+Ideal for high current inductors, Kool Mu geometries (E cores, U cores, Blocks, and new EQ, LP, and EER cores) offer all the advantages of Kool Mu material: low loss, excellent performance over temperature, near zero magnetostriction, and soft saturation.
 Typical applications of high current inductors are Uninterruptible Power Supplies (including transformerless UPS), large Power Factor Correction (PFC) chokes, traction, and inverters for renewable energy (solar/wind/fuel cell conversion).

-E cores, Blocks, and new EQ cores are also available in XFlux material, which is ideal for low- and medium-frequency inductors and chokes.
+E cores, Blocks, EQ cores, LP cores, and EER cores are also available in XFlux material, which is ideal for low- and medium-frequency inductors and chokes.
 XFlux is characterized by its high saturation (1.6 Tesla), which is advantageous in applications where inductance under load is critical.
 These applications include inverters for alternative energy, PFC boost designs, and UPS.

 Click here to enter the Magnetics part number(s) and download individual datasheets.